 How accreditation works

-Accreditation is offered to institutions by accrediting agencies (different agencies accredit public schools, private schools, and university model schools at the primary/secondary level, and a whole different set accredits institutions of higher education).
+Accreditation is offered to institutions by accrediting agencies which accredit public schools, private schools, university model schools, colleges and universities.
 These schools and universities can be accredited because they are institutions.

 Curricula aren’t accredited (not ever!) because they aren’t schools or colleges.
 Curricula are learning resources or lesson plans; curricula are not institutions—so, they can’t be accredited!